Konsolkongen/PC-Engine-mini-rapid-fire-mod/README.md

 # PC Engine Mini rapid-fire mod

-A mod that enables rapid-fire on the white Japanese PCE controllers.
-These controllers unfortunately lacks the switches to enable rapid fire, which many feel is essential in some games.
+A mod that enables rapid-fire on the white Japanese PCE Mini controllers.
+These controllers unfortunately lacks the switches to enable rapid fire, that many feel is essential in some games.

 This mod uses an Arduino Pro mini, with a few optocouplers to reenable this feature without destroying the look of the controller.